aidamian/codex-devcontainer/README.md

 # codex-devcontainer
 A basic devcontainer that starts with minimal requirements for Python development with OpenAI Codex CLI support.

+## Python tooling

+- All Python-focused images now install [uv](https://github.com/astral-sh/uv) alongside CPython for faster, deterministic dependency management.
+- Prefer `uv pip install --system -r requirements.txt` when working with requirements files or `uv pip install <package>` for ad-hoc packages instead of the legacy `pip install` invocations.
+- Classic `pip` binaries remain available for compatibility, but new workflows and examples should favour `uv` going forward.

 ## Dockerfile variants

 - `.devcontainer/Dockerfile.ubuntu-py313`